 Staining and coverslipping

 Since digital pathology scanners require adequate contrast to detect tissue areas and to obtain sharp focus images, it is essential that low contrast tissue is optimally stained.
 This way, the digital image obtained is a faithful replica of the original.

 Sakura has developed the H&E Staining Kit to minimise staining variations.
 Together with the recommended Sakura® H&E protocol for the Prisma Plus, it minimises process variation and gives clear, quickly stained slides to facilitate accurate diagnostics.

-A paper by digital pathology pioneers has shown that the film coverslipper has made it possible to minimise errors and streamline the digital pathology workflow.
-It does so by eliminating mounting media-oozing slides that “interfere with the mechanical elements of the scanning system” (Retamero et al., 2020), a well-known source of scanning errors.
+'Complete Digital Pathology for Routine Histopathology Diagnosis in a Multicenter Hospital Network' describes the methodology and resulting experience at the Granada University Hospital in Spain.
+This pathology lab has successfully transitioned to an entirely digital way of working.
+Since 2016, they have been a fully operational digital laboratory for primary histopathology.
+The paper also highlights that the film coverslipper has made it possible to minimise errors by eliminating mounting media-oozing slides that “interfere with the mechanical elements of the scanning system” (Retamero et al., 2020), a well-known source of scanning errors.
 And in addition, scanning is 3.7% faster on coverslipping film than glass.